dhvcc/cookiecutter-django/docs/project-generation-options.rst

 use_allauth:
     Indicates whether the project should use allauth

+use_readthedocs:
+    Indicates whether the project should generate and run readthedocs

+use_dependabot:
+    Indicates whether the project should use dependabot.
+False if CI tool is not GitHub

 frontend_pipeline:
     Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):